murali6381/PostApplication/README.md

 # Posts Application

-This project was developed in Angular8
+This project was developed in Angular8 for creating posts and image uploads using NodeJS, REST API and MongoDB Atlas as backend.
-Its a simple posts application where the posts and images are stored in MongoDB cloud.
-Used NodeJS to develop the REST API

 ## Further help